johawa/ToDoList_with_MobX/README.md

 3. `@computed` computed values are like formulas in spreadsheets (the sum of CellA and CellB), they just fire whenever they need to fire
 4. `@action` nothing like in `Redux` there are no Actions, Reducers or Dispatchers, and you dont have to worry about Immutability you directly access the State of your Store and change it with action
+5. `@inject`Higher order component and counterpart of Provider.
+Can be used to pick stores from React's context and pass it as props to the target component.
+Usage:

 ## Simple Setup
 Make sure we wrap your Provider around your App Component (like in Redux) !